Vennesla Municipality: Geography

-Vennesla municipality is situated in Agder county, Norway, about 17 km north of the city of Kristiansand.
-The neighboring municipalities are Evje og Hornnes (to the north), Birkenes and Iveland (to the east), and Kristiansand (to the south and west), and Lindesnes (to the west).
+Vennesla Municipality is situated in Agder county, Norway, about 17 km north of the city of Kristiansand.
+Evje og Hornnes Municipality is located to the north, Birkenes Municipality and Iveland Municipality are located to the east, Kristiansand Municipality is located to the south and west, and Lindesnes Municipality is located to the west.

 The river Otra runs through the municipality from north to south.
 Both of the lakes Kilefjorden and Venneslafjorden are located along the river.
 The river Songdalselva runs through the western part of the municipality.
+The highest point in the municipality is the 500.22 m tall mountain Oksla, located near the northwestern border with Lindesnes Municipality.